dahliaokpoho/Dokpoho/README.md

-- 👋 Hi, I’m @dahliaokpoho
+- 👋 Hi, I’m Idorenyin Okpoho @dahliaokpoho
-- 👀 I’m interested in Blockchain programming
+- 👀 I’m a certified Data Analyst with hands-on experience on data exploring and communication.
-- 🌱 I’m currently learning on the NITDANigeria platform
+- 🌱 I am passionate about using data to solve real-life challenges.
-- 💞️ I’m looking to collaborate with others at the end of my course work
+- 💞️ I’m looking to collaborate with you and also add value to your Organization.
 - 📫 How to reach me @dahliaokpoho007@gmail.com

 <!---